HMS Swallow (1745): Return journey

 Swallow arrived at Spithead on 20 March, ten months after Dolphin's return.
-Naval historian Bernard Ireland has compared Swallow's voyage positively to Dolphin's, saying that while Wallis "proved a timid explorer...Carteret showed more mettle".
-However, historian Derek Wilson argues that Swallow's voyage was still unfortunate, with Carteret's wish to sail unknown (and often uninhabited) waters meaning that the ship missed several opportunities for replenishment and lost the opportunity to discover Tahiti, as Dolphin did on a more northerly course.
-Swallow was paid off on 12 April of the year of her return, and then sold at Deptford on 20 June for £545.
+The naval historian Bernard Ireland has compared Swallow's voyage positively to Dolphin's, saying that while Wallis "proved a timid explorer...Carteret showed more mettle".
+The historian Derek Wilson argues that Swallow's voyage was still unfortunate, with Carteret's wish to sail unknown (and often uninhabited) waters meaning that the ship missed several opportunities for replenishment and to discover Tahiti, as Dolphin did on a more northerly course.
+Swallow was paid off on 12 April of the year of her return, and sold at Deptford on 20 June for £545.